Director of the Research area

 Comparative Political Sociology at IPZ

-I direct the Research area Political Sociology at the Institute for Political Science (IPZ) at the University of Zurich.
+I direct the Research Area Political Sociology at the Department of Political Science (IPZ) at the University of Zurich.
 My teaching focuses on comparative democratization, party systems and party system change in Latin America and Western Europe, as well as on political protest.

 Research Projects